mamelara/spack/lib/spack/docs/tutorial_sc16_spack_basics.rst

 succeeded).
 The provided output is all from a cluster running Red Hat Enterprise Linux.

+.. _note:
-IMPORTANT NOTE: For NERSC, we will be running this on Cori.
+  For NERSC, we will be running this on Cori.
-In order to avoid clogging up the login nodes it is VERY IMPORTANT that you add `-j8` or anything that does not use all 32 cores.
+  In order to avoid clogging up the login nodes it is VERY IMPORTANT that you add -j2 or anything that does not use all 32 cores.
 Spack can get greedy and when you have a bunch of people installing and using `-j32` default things can get slow.

 .. _basics-tutorial-install: